corbanmailloux/home-assistant-configuration/README.md

 ## Corban Mailloux's Home Assistant Configuration

 This is the configuration I use for [Home Assistant](https://www.home-assistant.io/).
-I use [Hass.io](https://www.home-assistant.io/hassio/) running on a Raspberry Pi as the central Home Assistant server.
+I use [Hass.io](https://www.home-assistant.io/hassio/) running in Docker on an [Atomic Pi](https://dlidirect.com/products/atomic-pi) as the central Home Assistant server.

 ### Services and Devices
 Here are (some of) the services/platforms/other devices that I use with Home Assistant: